CodeYourFuture/CYF-PD/content/blocks/prep-the-work-for-the-week/readme.md

       * Who will raise which tickets?

-      * Who will set-up the meetings?
+      * Who will set up the meetings?

-      * Who will work on which tickets?
+      * Who will work on which tickets and how will we know?

       * What time is the best for pair programming?

-      * What quesitons do you have?
+      * What questions do you have?

       * Are you confident about what you must do from tomorrow?
 ---